Cervical stitch or suture

 If there’s a risk of premature labour (before 37 weeks of pregnancy) or late miscarriage (from 12 to 24 weeks of pregnancy), you may be recommended to have a cervical stitch or suture (also called cervical cerclage).

-A stitch is put around the cervix, which is the area connecting the uterus (womb) to the vagina; it’s sometimes called the ‘neck’ of the womb.
+A cervical cerclage is a stitch which is put around the cervix, which is the area connecting the uterus (womb) to the vagina; it’s sometimes called the ‘neck’ of the womb.
 The stitch should give some extra support to the cervix

 A cervical stitch may be an option